P versus NP problem: Example

-Clearly, the question of whether a given x is a composite is equivalent to the question of whether x is a member of COMPOSITE.
+Whether a value of x is composite is equivalent to of whether x is a member of COMPOSITE.
 It can be shown that COMPOSITE ∈ NP by verifying that it satisfies the above definition (if we identify natural numbers with their binary representations).

 COMPOSITE also happens to be in P, a fact demonstrated by the invention of the AKS primality test.

 NP-completeness

 There are many equivalent ways of describing NP-completeness.

 Let L be a language over a finite alphabet Σ.

 L is NP-complete if, and only if, the following two conditions are satisfied: